9 Intro to Linux Administration

 .

-All accounts that represent actual humans should have a home directory, which usually livelive inside /home
+All accounts representing actual humans should have a home directory, which usually live inside /home

 .

 The home directory and all its contents are owned by the user to whom it belongs.
-The home directory is the user’s space to store the things they need, including user-specific configuration.
-When navigating the file system, the user can find their home directory is at ~
+The home directory is the user’s space to store what they need, including user-specific configuration.
+Users can find their home directory at ~

 .